M3OT/M3OT/README.md

-# MDCMMOT：A Multi-Drone Cross-Modality dataset for Multi-Object Tracking
+# M3OT：A Multi-Drone Multi-Modality dataset for Multi-Object Tracking